tomdorr/COM304_FOUNDATION_1/README.md

 Welcome to the module tutorial material for Solent University Foundation Computing Course (COM403) 2024.

 Fundamentally, software development is a collaborative activity.
-Even when you are working on your own project, you will be drawing on examples or foundation code written by someone else.
+Even when you are working on your own project, you will be drawing on examples or library code written by someone else.

 Three of the most important disciplines when working individually or in teams on software projects are
 * documentation,